fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 `block` | no | Optional time-travel query specified by block number, duration, or wall-clock time as a ISO-8601 formatted string.
 `limit` | no | Optional limit (integer) of results to include.
 Default is 100.
 `orderBy` | no | Optional variable (string) or two-tuple where the first element is "ASC" or "DESC" and the second element is the variable name.
 For example, `"?favNums"` or `["ASC", "?favNums"]`
+`vars` | no | Provide a map of variables that will be substituted into a given query.
 [groupBy](#group-by) | no | Optional variable or array of variables by  Note that depending on the query, group by can significantly slow down results.
 `prettyPrint` | no | Default false.
 Optional boolean.
 Whether to "pretty print" the results (as a map with keys) or as a vector without labels.
 This is only available when select is an array of values.
 Note that depending on the query, pretty print can significantly slow down results.
 [wikidataOpts](#wikidata-options) | no | Optional map of configurations for Wikidata queries, including specifying whether to return `distinct` results or whether to limit results.